|Trim Size / Pages||in / 464|

-Christopher L. Webber is the author of more than two dozen books, including American to the Backbone: The Life of James W. C. Pennington, The Fugitive Slave Who Became One of the First Black Abolitionists and Beyond Beowulf.
+Christopher Webber is the author of more than two dozen books, including Reinventing Marriage and Beyond Beowulf.
 A graduate of Princeton University and a priest of the Episcopal Church, Webber has served parishes in New York and Connecticut and has also written several hymns.
+His interest in James W. C. Pennington developed while compiling A Yearbook of American Saints.
 Webber lives with his wife on an old farm in northwestern Connecticut.

 Buy it now in print: Amazon Barnes & Noble IndieBound

 Buy it now in ebook: Amazon Barnes & Noble Apple Kobo